Former NFA's secretary-general, Sani Toro kidnapped by gunmen

 Some associates of the abductees who spoke on the incident said that the kidnappers are yet to make contact with their families.

-One of the associates of the victim of abduction said that the incident reportedly happened close to Ryom, Plateau state.
+However, Premium Times reports that one of the associates of the victim of the abduction said that the incident reportedly happened close to Ryom, Plateau state.

 His words: